terranovafr/C-CyberBattleSim/README.md

 1. **Automated Scenario Generation**: Utilizes data from Shodan and the NVD to extract real-world service distributions and vulnerabilities, generating diverse synthetic scenarios through domain randomization with configurable parameters.
 2. **Game Reformulation**: Enhances the attack environment modeling by reformulating it as a POMDP by incorporating richer features and transitions.
-3. **World Model Learning**: Employs Graph Neural Networks and Language Models to encode graph structures and vulnerability information into continuous latent embedding spaces.
+3. **Embedding Model Learning**: Employs Graph Neural Networks and Language Models to encode graph structures and vulnerability information into continuous latent embedding spaces.
 4. **Invariant Agent Architecture**: Redesigns observation and action spaces using the learned latent representations to ensure independence from specific topologies or vulnerability sets, enabling more scalable and generalizable RL agents.

 The rest of this README offers a quick overview of usage.
 For complete details and in-depth information, please refer to the [official documentation](https://c-cyberbattlesim.readthedocs.io/en/latest/index.html).